Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Public protection rating:  5/5
 	9. Technological smoothness:  5/5
 	10. Technological extremophilia:  3/5
+	11. Stress/Boredom rating:  1 (Dull)
-	11. Kind of person most protected:  Serene industrialists... which in *this* setting means *Imperials*!
+	12. Kind of person most protected:  Serene industrialists... which in *this* setting means *Imperials*!
 Even though this is a Commonwealth tech very far away from Imperial thought, this *always* best protects Imperials!
+	13. Special categories:  Detached, Anti-Popular, Failsafe
+	14. Conversion potential:  Empire<->Commonwealth
 19. Palace of the Arts
 	1. Mechanism proposal:  When the description talks about the palaces as though they were a single structure each, it's obviously talking about a general pattern of a kind of structures.
 In this case, mega-museums oriented towards commercialization of local culture.
 	2. Downside analysis:  I imagine that the professionals employed by these structures try to unify, codify, and centralize the artistic traditions of the district.
 It's similar to the intention of holistic industrialization, but applying this attitude to culture is considerably more questionable than applying this attitude to industry.
 Artisans working with industrial goods know they're working with commodities and they're proud of the commodities they work with.
 Artisans working with cultural goods are much less likely to be happy about getting their work commodified.
 	3. Apologia:  In modest quantities, there's probably nothing wrong with people trying to do this work...
 The first few such palaces built in a territory are surely magnificent and helpful to the artists in the territory.
 	4. Downside analysis:  Since they codify and produce "correct" understandings of local culture, very small local dissident groups (individuals and small groups) may find that they're squeezed out by the "correct" understanding of local culture.
 This downside intensifies as the territory gets more crowded.
 It's hard to stand out as one of a billion people; it's harder to stand out as one of thirty billion.
 	5. Apologia:  While the people who get excluded by this tech probably will try to overthrow society, they're particularly unlikely to do so violently.
 The intensity of 'collapse' events may therefore be moderated by the presence of palaces of the arts.
 In other words: slower, less violent, more survivable collapses.
 This synergizes well with open border policies and practices protective of talent, since slower collapses mean more opportunity to see disaster coming and GTFO.
 	7. Bureaucratic waste analysis:  Depressingly non-literal.
 Running commercial culture complexes is not a bureaucratically expensive endeavor.
 It's largely self-funding.
-Yet I agree that this 'technology' would promote 'bureaucratic waste', because I think it would promote public intransigence.
-Peaceful resistance, civil unrest, depression in the public... even boredom and revulsion, because codified commercial culture takes few risks, presents few insights, and gets ugly for the wrong reasons.
+Yet I agree that this 'technology' would promote 'bureaucratic waste', because I think it would promote both intransigence and distraction in the public.
+Peaceful resistance, civil unrest, depression in the public... eventually even boredom and revulsion, because codified commercial culture takes few risks, presents few insights, and gets ugly for the wrong reasons.
 	8. Utopic rating:  2/5
 	9. Public protection rating:  5/5
 	10. Technological smoothness:  4/5
 	11. Technological extremophilia:  1/5
+	12. Stress/Boredom:  3 (Eustress)
-	12. Kind of person most protected:  Advertisers.
+	13. Kind of person most protected:  Advertisers.
+	14. Special categories:  Homogenizing, Anti-Popular, Failsafe
+	15. Conversion potential: Panarchy<->Commonwealth
 20. Panarchic War Memorials
+	1. Author's note:  Every time I look at this tech, I think of my (human) dad in a good way.
+He was a two-faced man, but unlike the common (hidden evil) stereotype of two-faced people, he was "evil public face, good private face".
+His hostile public face was built to protect his friends.
+With his hidden face, he taught me pacifism and the love of diversity instead.
+I believe he was THIS kind of bird!  ...but I don't know how it works.
+I don't know how he got like that, I don't know how others can learn to do it, and I don't know what kind of society arises if it becomes common.
-	1. Mechanism proposal:  Panarchic war memorials train pacifists and warmongers to be indistinguishable from each other.
+	2. Mechanism proposal:  Panarchic war memorials train pacifists and warmongers to be indistinguishable from each other.
 They're an educational investment in making deeply peaceful people as indistinguishable as possible from deeply violent people.
-	2. Downside analysis:  Who would *do* that?
+	3. Downside analysis:  Who would *do* that?
 This is likely to see people fixate on "If we can't tell peaceful people from murderers, won't the murder rate rise?"
 After all, 'everyone knows' that a great mass of infiltrating soldiers is a lethal hazard!
 There could be violent people hiding ANYWHERE!
-	3. Mechanism proposal:  On average, the concern about warriors in hiding is an error.
+	4. Mechanism proposal:  On average, the concern about warriors in hiding is an error.
 Not only are most people inclined towards peace, most people who believe that violence is acceptable for *some* reason do not believe that violence is acceptable for *any* reason.
-Furthermore, a consistent inclination towards war is a rare thing that becomes *less* acceptable as panarchic war memorials spread, because society begins to expect that people are capable of understanding both sides of conflicts.
+Furthermore, a consistent inclination towards war is a rare thing that becomes *less* acceptable as panarchic war memorials spread, because society begins to expect that people are capable of tolerating pacifism and understanding both sides of any conflict.
-	4. Mechanism proposal:  Teaching people the ways of peace and war is fundamentally rehabilitative.
+	5. Mechanism proposal:  Teaching people the ways of peace and war is fundamentally rehabilitative.
 It inclines people to be respectful of each other across a classification of social divides where violence and disrespect are often normalized.
 Encouraging respectful discussion about the causes of conflict gives people more opportunity to be forgiven when they wish to come clean about their misdeeds and turn their backs on them.
 Society gets broader.
 	6. Downside analysis:  Even if the headline fear of murderers is wrong, the social stress of knowing that this is *being done* is probably not fun.
 People may use it to mistreat each other.
 Think cannibal humor and genocidal fictions.
 	7. Mechanism proposal:  At a large-scale, public recognition that war is politics by other means may encourage scary political deliberations...
 Although it will also tend to expose those deliberations and encourage negotiations, large organizations that are very clearly understanding of their own advantage may be unpleasant to deal with.
 	8. Narrative indicator:  On average, pacifism rises, but it becomes more unequally distributed.
 	9. Mechanism proposal:  The Panarchy doesn't approve of warring nations, because it doesn't approve of *territorial authorities*.
 The many overlapping governments of the Panarchy are non-territorial entities.
-When it pushes talent into a zone, it tries to erode systems of territorial control, and to persuade people to abandon territorial exclusivity in leadership.
+When the Panarchy pushes talent into a zone, it tries to erode systems of territorial control, and to persuade people to abandon territorial exclusivity in leadership.
 The borders don't open... they dissolve, leaving people where they are.
 	10. Bureaucratic waste analysis:  I can't really evaluate this.
 I've written all that I've just written... and I don't know what the actual mechanism is.
 I believe I know what this technology *attempts* to accomplish, but I don't know how that thing can be achieved.
 It's not that it's beyond my ideological range, either...
+I'd definitely want to attempt it.
 I just... don't know how it can be done.
+So I can't tell how trying it wastes bureaucrats.
 	11. Utopic Rating:  ???
 	12. Public Protection Rating:  ???
 	13. Technological smoothness:  ???
 	14. Technological extremophilia:  ???
+	15. Stress/Boredom rating:  ???
-	15. Kind of person most protected:  Fake militarists
+	16. Kind of person most protected:  Vitriolic pacifists and "militarists" who don't want to go to war.
+	17. Special categories:  Diversifying, ???
+	18. Conversion potential:  ???
 21. Eternal Bank Tower
 	1. Mechanism Proposal:  If someone wants to spend their whole life wonking out about banking regulations, that makes no sense from a conventional time-bound perspective; they end up spending absurd amounts of time contemplating wholly theoretical considerations with little or no real-world applicability.
 Yet they often *can* improve on the quality of banking regulations... *semi*-permanently.
 Every new regulatory scheme in banking is eventually exploited beyond all reason or usefulness, but with sufficient administrative talent backing it that can take a long time.
 	2. Mechanism proposal:  The Old Empire is *probably* lying about having access to atemporal intelligences... but they don't have to be lying about having access to people who love totally abstract financial matters that are *beyond* most people.
 People like that definitely exist.
 	3. Downside analysis:  Economic inequality is likely to rise.
 It's not certain to rise, but society's equality levels become more dependent on the charity of people with massive financial resources, so it's likely that society becomes more financially unequal.
 The average person becomes more economically powerless.
-This technology does not protect irrelevant people.
+"Efficient" handling of edge-cases can be pretty rough on people whose employment relies on an edge-case, too.
+This technology isn't good at protecting "irrelevant" people.
 	4. Mechanism proposal:  The Old Empire is extensively willing to trust people to tamper with regulations and they are willing to contest the quality of regulations past and future.
 The key phrase in that sentence was "extensively willing to trust".
 The Old Empire trusts people who want to tamper with its markets.
 	5. Bureaucratic waste analysis:  Fairly literal.
 Staying ahead of regulatory exploitation is an administrative challenge.
 However, it loses points for being a *hostile* regulatory challenge, as there will be more people actively trying to defang or derange the regulatory authority, and the system is thus more likely to fall into a dystopic state.
 	6. Utopic Rating:  3/5, +1 in Planned Economies, -1 in Feudal Economies
 	7. Public Protection Rating:  1/5, +1 in Regulated or Planned Economies
 	8. Technological smoothness:  3/5
 	9. Technological extremophilia:  1/5
+	10. Stress/Boredom rating:  2 (Calm)
-	10. Kind of person most protected:  Greedy mathematicians.
+	11. Kind of person most protected:  Greedy mathematicians.
+	12. Special categories:  Detached, Galactic Politics
+	13. Conversion potential:  Unknown
 22. Fertility Drugs
 	1. Mechanism proposal:  This technology proposes ubiquitous drugging.
 Drugs in the water, drugs in the air, drugs in the food.
 What are those drugs supposed to do?
 They're to support reproductive health and libido.
 As far as ways of increasing reproduction rates go, I definitely agree that this would raise reproductive rates, but I don't approve at all.
 Generally.
 	2. Mechanism proposal:  This verges on an authorial protest, but this is also the technology for implementing pheromones.
 Which my own species had...
 So...
 I *can't* imagine this technology as always and intrinsically evil.